 The Company is part of Aberdeen Group plc ("Aberdeen" or, together with its subsidiaries "Aberdeen Group").
-The principal activity of the Company is to operate a wrap platform which offers access to a range of mutual funds and other investment products provided by the Group, third party fund managers and investment product providers.
-The Company is also the manager of the mutual funds' individual savings accounts and personal equity plans.
+The principal activity of the Company is the provision of the Elevate wrap platform and associated services.
+The service enables financial advisers, on behalf of their clients, to buy and sell investments through appropriate tax wrappers via an on-line trading platform.
+The Company is also the manager of individual savings accounts ("ISAs") and Pension schemes.
+There are no plans to change the principal activity of the Company.